Shane Tutmarc

-Shane Tutmarc (born September 25, 1981) is an American producer, songwriter, singer and multi-instrumentalist.
+Shane Tutmarc (born September 25, 1981) is an American musician.

 Career

 Tutmarc is the great-grandson of Paul Tutmarc, who has been credited as the inventor of the electric bass.
 His grandfather, Bud Tutmarc, was a well-known Hawaiian steel guitar player.

 Tutmarc was the leader of Seattle band Dolour from 1997 to 2007.
 He has played in several other bands, including United State of Electronica, Shane Tutmarc & The Traveling Mercies, and Solar Twin.
 In June 2009, Tutmarc released his first solo album, Shouting at a Silent Sky.
 In January 2010, he re-located to Nashville, Tennessee.
 Several of his songs have been featured on television programs and films.
 In 2020, Tutmarc returned to Dolour as his main creative project.

-Tutmarc has collaborated as a writer and/or or performer in the studio and/or the stage with many artists over the years, including Gatsby's American Dream, Star Anna, Sean Nelson (of Harvey Danger), Jessica Lea Mayfield, The Explorers Club, Elizabeth Cook, and many others.
+Tutmarc has collaborated with several artists, including Gatsby's American Dream, Star Anna, Sean Nelson, Jessica Lea Mayfield, The Explorers Club, Elizabeth Cook.